ibleaman/JPPC/about.md

 The next workshops on four Sunday evenings will feature Yiddish Chanukah songs:

-October 31, November 07, November 14, and, November 28
+October 31, November 07, November 14, and November 28

 7 to 8 p.m.
 Eastern Time

-To be notified of future YSWS sessions, ask us to include your email address in our distribution list.
-Contact us at [info@YiddishChorus.org](mailto:info@yiddishchorus.org).
+If you have questions, or you would like to be notified of future series of the YSWS, contact us at [info@YiddishChorus.org](mailto:info@yiddishchorus.org).